 Or what about "Jump Seat" or "BOB", "bulkhead", "Trolly Dolly", "cold aircraft" or "back to back" mean?

-So flight attendant speek, jargon and industry banter is all apart of Flight attendant language - see the AIRLINES video here for more info
+So flight attendant speech, jargon and industry banter is all apart of Flight attendant language.

 To the top of flight attendant speech